-Dr. Janet Medina, Assistant Professor Dr. Ochieng K'Olewe, Assistant Professor - 1.
-All education minors must have an education department adviser. - 2.
-Plan to complete a major in a field offering content appropriate for a subject or area of teacher education.
-See the various department headings in this catalog. - Complete and pass Praxis I tests in Reading, Writing, and Mathematics prior to the fall semester of the junior year. - 4.
-Expect to spend at least 40 hours in a school-based practicum during semesters in which you are completing education courses, excepting EDU 1111 or 1141. - Plan the major and BLAR courses so that you are able to complete the student teaching semester (which will last fifteen weeks) during your senior year or immediately after graduation. - 6.
-Meet the following program requirements: - a.
-To be formally admitted into the Education minor, students must complete EDU 1111 or EDU 1141 and EDU 2240 (secondary and K-12 education) or EDU 2015 (elementary education) with a grade of "C" or better, complete and pass Praxis I tests in reading, writing, and mathematics, and apply for and complete a candidacy interview.
-Note that EDU 1111 is a first-year seminar and that 1141 should be completed in the spring of the first year or the fall of the sophomore year.
+- 1. All Education minors must have an Education Department adviser. - 2.
+Plan to complete a major in a field offering content appropriate for a minor in education.
+See the various department headings in this catalog. - Complete and pass Praxis I tests in Reading, Writing, and Mathematics prior to the spring semester of the sophomore year. - 4.
+Expect to spend at least 2 to 2.5 hours, twice a week in a school-based internship during semesters in which you are completing Education courses, except EDU 1111 or EDU 1141. - 5.
+Plan the major and BLAR courses so that you are able to complete the student teaching semester (which will last seventeen weeks) during your senior year or immediately after graduation. - 6.
+Meet the following program requirements: - a) To be formally admitted into the Education minor, students must complete EDU 1111 or EDU 1141 and EDU 2240 (secondary and K-12 education) or EDU 2015 (elementary education) with a grade of "C" or better, complete and pass Praxis I tests in reading, writing, and mathematics, and complete a candidacy interview.
+Note that EDU 1111 is a first-year seminar and that EDU 1141 should be completed in the spring of the first year or the fall of the sophomore year.
 Students must have sophomore standing to enroll in EDU 2240 or EDU 2015.
-Students are discouraged from enrolling in EDU 1141 and EDU 2240 or EDU 2015 simultaneously. - b.
-In order to enroll for any EDU 3000-level courses, students must have submitted passing scores on the Praxis I reading, writing, and mathematics tests to the education department, and have completed the education minor candidacy interview. - c.
-Students must earn a grade of "C" or better in all EDU prefix courses and all other certification requirement courses, which are those courses listed in this catalog under the headings of the Teacher Certification for each area of major study. - d.
-Students will be asked to complete a Criminal Background Disclosure Statement for each semester in which they will be completing a school-based practicum.
-Serious (felony) violations will prevent them from participating in and/or completing the education minor and Maryland teacher certification. - e.
-A formal application, interview, and minimum GPA of 2.50 in the major and overall are required for admission to the student teaching semester.
-All student teaching placements will be in Professional Development School (PDS) sites and other locations in central Maryland. - 7.
-Passing scores on the PRAXIS II (before the completion of the student teaching experience), and the presentation of a program portfolio are the culminating activities required for eligibility for Maryland teacher certification.
-MINOR IN ELEMENTARY EDUCATION (61 HRS) Required:
+Students are discouraged from enrolling in EDU 1141 and EDU 2240 or EDU 2015 simultaneously. - b) In order to enroll for any EDU 3000-level courses, students must have submitted passing scores on the Praxis I reading, writing, and mathematics tests to the Education Department, and have completed the education minor candidacy interview.
+Students may not register for any 3000-level Methods courses without passing scores on Praxis I. - c) Students must earn a grade of "C" or better in all EDU prefix courses and all other certification requirement courses, which are those courses listed in this catalog under the headings of the Teacher Certification for each area of major study. - d) Students will be asked to complete a Criminal Background Disclosure Statement for each semester in which they will be completing a school-based practicum.
+Serious (felony) violations will prevent them from participating in and/or completing the Education minor and Maryland teacher certification. - e) A formal application, interview, and mini- - mum GPA of 2.50 in the major and overall are required for admission to the student teaching semester.
+All student teaching placements will be in a Professional Development School (PDS). - 7.
+Passing scores on the Praxis II (before the completion of the student teaching experience), attendance at all student teaching seminars and the successful completion and presentation of an exit portfolio are the culminating activities required for eligibility for Maryland teacher certification.
+MINOR IN ELEMENTARY EDUCATION (65 HRS.)
+Required: